BUS 320: Library Guide

 Problems sometimes encountered when researching this assignment include:

 a.
-Not being able to find an industry average -- just the ratios/financials of top companies in the industry.
+Not being able to find an industry average -- just the financials/ratios of top companies in the industry.

-Most sources don't give pre-calculated averages, just ratios and data for each of a core group of the top companies.
+Most sources don't give pre-calculated averages, just ratios and data for some of the top companies in an industry.
 Even if you do find industry averages, you should always question their applicability to your case -- does your company really fit with the industry being averaged?
-In my experience, few such industry averages will fit the needs of the BUS 320 assignment.
+In my experience, very few (if any) such industry averages will fit the needs of the BUS 320 assignment.

 Research is only half the battle!
 You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.

-APA style doesn't provide very detailed guidance on how to cite financial databases of the sort that you will likely be using.
-I'd suggest starting with the SFU Library guide to APA for Business Sources or the great Citing Business Sources in APA guide from McGill University.
+APA Style: APA style doesn't provide very detailed guidance on how to cite financial databases of the sort that you will likely be using.
+I'd suggest starting with the SFU Library guide to APA for Business Sources or the Citing Business Sources guide from McGill University.
 Also try our more general guide: APA Style.
 Other useful guides include Citing Sources (Duke University Libraries) and the Diana Hacker site.

 a.
 You can get help from a reference librarian in person at our reference desks as well as via email, chat, and telephone.
 Try our Ask a Librarian services.